Ninja JC151 Cold Press Juicer Review Powerful Masticating Juicer with Total Pulp Control

 • Customizable pulp levels: Choose between “Less Pulp” and “Lots of Pulp” settings for tailored juice texture.

-• Quiet yet powerful operation: Perfect for early mornings without waking up the entire house.
+• Quiet yet powerful operation: well suited to early mornings in a shared house.

 • Anti-clog technology: Reverse function prevents annoying blockages during juicing.